digitalideation/gencg_h2201/notes/day06/readme.md

 ### Brief

-Pixels are your materials for today's theme.
+Pixels are your materials for today.
 Use them as a starting point to create an original design.
-You can use their color values, position and other parameters to create an original work.
-What if pixels had a different shapes?
-Or where arrange differently than in a nicely organised grid?
+You can use their color values, position and other parameters in order to create an original work.
+What if pixels had different shapes?
+Or were arrange differently than in a nicely organised grid?
 What if they could be represented in a completely different form?
 Think carefully about the relationships between your pixel concept and the image you choose to transform. [^note-id1]

 ### Variations / Steps [^note-id1]